Stay Balanced: Effective Ways to Combat College Burnout

 A certain amount of stress is to be expected in college, but burnout is markedly different.
 Rather than a temporary overwhelming feeling, burnout is characterized by a pervasive and persistent state of emotional, physical, and mental exhaustion that can leave you feeling detached, unmotivated, or chronically stressed.

-• Understand the causes and common symptoms of burnout
+• Learn causes and common symptoms

-• Learn effective burnout prevention strategies
+• Explore effective burnout prevention strategies

-• Get valuable resources on burnout and burnout support
+• Gain valuable resources and support

 Understanding Burnout: Causes and Symptoms